Roaming the streets of Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore is the highlight of any tour of Liguria.

 Wear good shoes because you will be hiking steep trails and going up and down narrow stairs.
 If the weather is rainy, some paths will be very slippery.

 I didn’t find it too easy to get food and drinks in the villages.
 There are restaurants of course but they were often full.
 There are also fast food options.
+Due to the high number of tourists all year long, I found the area to be less relaxed and more business-oriented than Boccadasse on the coast by Genoa.
+I suppose you need to stay longer than a day to have the time to explore the villages and find the right place.
 Bring water and fruits for snacks while you look for somewhere to eat and mind the time.
 In Italy, you cannot get lunch and dinner at any time of the day.

 The closest village to La Spezia.
 It is said to be one of the most peaceful of the five.
 The train station is outside the city centre.
 Start your tour by taking the streets leading up then down to the small port and the heart of the village’s activity.